Thomas Jane: Personal life

-In 1989, Jane married actress Aysha Hauer, daughter of Rutger Hauer.
+In 1989, Jane married actress Aysha Hauer, daughter of Dutch actor Rutger Hauer.
 They divorced in 1995.

 After meeting through mutual friends in 2001, Jane and actress Patricia Arquette became engaged in 2002 and had a daughter together before marrying on June 25, 2006, at the Palazzo Contarini del Bovolo in Venice, Italy.
 In January 2009, Arquette filed for divorce from Jane on the grounds of irreconcilable differences, but the couple reconciled and Arquette sought to abandon the divorce petition six months later.
 However, they proceeded with the divorce, which was finalized on July 1, 2011.
 The pair were granted joint custody of their child.

 Jane and former Hung co-star Anne Heche announced that they were in a relationship in 2019; however, they had separated by the time of Heche's death in 2022.

-For the film The Punisher (2004), Jane underwent intense military-style preparation, learning multiple martial arts and military psychology, including studying the ways of the Samurai.
-During filming, he stood at a height of 5 ft 10 in and weighed 170 pounds, having bulked up by 20 pounds.
+For the vigilante action film The Punisher (2004), Jane underwent intense military-style preparation, learning multiple martial arts and military psychology, including studying the ways of the samurai.
+During filming, he stood at a height of 5 ft 10 in and weight of 170 lb, having bulked up by 20 lb.

 Jane is known for his preference for going barefoot, including at film premieres and while on set.

+He is a comic book fan and, besides participating in numerous conventions and fan meetups, he also writes, edits, and publishes his own comic titles, such as Bad Planet and others.